paramiko/paramiko/README.rst

 The demo scripts are probably the best example of how to use this package.

-A much easier alternative to using paramiko directly is to use `Fabric <https://www.fabfile.org/>`_.
+A much easier alternative to using paramiko directly is to use `Fabric <https://www.fabfile.org/>`_ (or, for managed networking equipment, `netmiko <http://ktbyers.github.io/netmiko/>`_).
-There is also `fab-classic <https://github.com/ploxiln/fab-classic/#readme>`_, a fork of Fabric-1.x which works a bit differently.
-For either of these, currently, you need to install *paramiko-ng* with the pip-package-name *paramiko*, using the ``PARAMIKO_REPLACE`` environment varariable as described in `Installation`_.
+To use *paramiko-ng* with these packages, currently, you need to install paramiko-ng with the pip-package-name *paramiko*, using the ``PARAMIKO_REPLACE`` environment varariable as described in `Installation`_.

+There is also `fab-classic <https://github.com/ploxiln/fab-classic/#readme>`_, a fork of Fabric-1.x which works a bit differently than current Fabric-2.x.
+The latest release of fab-classic depends on paramiko-ng directly.

 There are also unit tests which will verify that most of the components are working correctly::